jschreuder/Middle/README.rst

-* ``SessionInterface`` with its default option depending on either ``zendframework/zend-session`` or a combination of ``lcobucci/jwt`` and ``dflydev/fig-cookies``.
+* ``SessionInterface`` with its default option depending on either ``zendframework/zend-session`` or a combination of ``lcobucci/jwt`` and ``dflydev/fig-cookies`` for JWT based sessions.
 It allows for setting & getting values, destroying the session or rotating its ID.
-The Zend version can be loaded using the ``LoadZendSessionMiddleware``, JWT based sessions can be loaded using the ``LoadJwtSessionMiddleware``.
+The Zend version can be loaded using the ``ZendLoadSessionMiddleware``, JWT based sessions can be loaded using the ``JwtLoadSessionMiddleware``.

 * ``RouterInterface`` with its default depending on Symfony Routing component.
   It is loaded through the ``RoutingMiddleware`` as shown above.
 It has methods